 Technological tools can do wonders for truck driver retention, as the majority of the complaints from drivers can be addressed by a reliable fleet management system or driver management software.
 Here are some benefits of technology to help improve a driver's working conditions:

 - Reduce driver wait time for the loading of goods into their trucks

 - Minimize failed deliveries and sending drivers for multiple returns

-- Optimize routes to reduce slow, or clogged routes
+- Optimize delivery routes to reduce slow, or clogged routes

 - Enable real-time communication between drivers and fleet dispatch

 - Provide daily safety messages for drivers

 - Centralize data for a more objective driver performance evaluation and reports

 Most companies already have driver retention programs in place, but the data shows they're not effective enough and can't slow the high turnover rate of truck drivers.
 An examination of driver retention programs must start by looking at ways to improve the delivery process to cut inefficiencies that lead to poor job satisfaction.
 Proper data gathering also helps in implementing driver incentive programs.
 Businesses will do well to invest in the right tools to help keep their drivers happy and from leaving the profession altogether.